 Where to find: At grocery stores or soft drink shops in India, especially in Tamil Nadu.

-10. Indian Ginger Ale (Ginger And Lemon Mocktail)
+9. Indian Ginger Ale (Ginger and Lemon Mocktail)

 During the summer, Ginger Ale is an excellent thirst quencher that offers a toothsome taste combination of ginger and lime juice.
-It is often served at family reunions or special occasions, such as the Navratri festival (a Hindu festival spanning 9 to 10 days).
+It is often served at family reunions or special occasions, such as the Navratri festival (a Hindu festival spanning 9 to 10 days) or a simple party event.

 The main idea to make this delight is to mix ginger, lemon, and lemongrass juice (sometimes) into a cup and stir the mixture well with soda and sugar syrup.